 SYNOD GRANTS IN ACTION

 A similar grant, called the New Initiatives for Presbyteries Grant, had been offered by the Synod prior to 2017.
-Below are ways that New Initiatives Grants were utilized throughout the Synod.
-(New Initiative Grants are no longer available.)
+Below are ways that Innovation Grants (and New Initiatives Grants that are no longer available) were utilized throughout the Synod.

 Krislund re-creating itself with ‘camps in a bag’